cfengine/documentation/reference/promise-types/files.markdown

 #### recognize_join

-**Description**: Join together lines that end with a backslash, up to 4kB limit
+**Description:** Join together lines that end with a backslash, up to 4kB limit

 If set to true, this option allows CFEngine to process line based files